Louise Augustine Gleizes: In popular culture

-Jean-Luc Godard compares the figure of Lilian Gish in the film Way Down East to Gleizes (referred to as "Augustine at Salpetrière") in his documentary series Histoire(s) du cinéma.
+Jean-Luc Godard compares the figure of Lillian Gish in the film Way Down East to Gleizes (referred to as "Augustine at Salpetrière") in his documentary series Histoire(s) du cinéma.

 Winona Ryder appears to mimic Gleizes film stills in the 1992 adaptation of Bram Stoker's Dracula as she begins to experience early states of vampirism.

 A 2012 French historical drama film, Augustine, is about a love affair between Charcot and Gleizes.
 In reality, there was no sexual relationship between her and Charcot, although questions have been raised about the ethics of her treatment and the overt sexualization that Charcot and other staff demanded of her, and her poor treatment when she refused to continue the performance.

 The play Photographs of A by Daniel Keene, about her, was performed in 2014 at Melbourne Theatre Company’s NEON Festival.

-The 2021 French film The Mad Women's Ball which is set in the La Pitie Salpetriere neurological clinic, features her as one of Charcot's patients on whom he demonstrates hypnosis.
+The 2021 French film The Mad Women's Ball, based on the novel by Victoria Mas, which is set in the La Pitie Salpetriere neurological clinic, features her as one of Charcot's patients on whom he demonstrates hypnosis.

+Gleize is also one of the central inspirations for the 2024 historical novel The Madwomen of Paris by Jennifer Cody Epstein.